xyamzw/docs/docs/config/site.md

 ## **allow mounted**

-Do you allow others to mount your AList and then access it
+Do you allow others to mount your OpenList and then access it

 **It is enabled by default, it is recommended to turn it off if you don’t want others to mount it** (v3.16.3 new feature)